BiographyChief Conductor: Ulster Orchestra

-BiographyDescribed by the Oslo Philharmonic as ‘one of those conductors you just have to witness’, Rafael Payare , 34, is emerging as one of the most exciting conductors of his generation.
-Since winning the prestigious Malko Conducting Competition in 2012, he has worked with, amongst others, the Rotterdam Philharmonic, City of Birmingham Symphony Orchestra, Orchestre National du Capitole de Toulouse, Oslo Philharmonic, Gothenburg Symphony, Orchestre Philharmonique de Monte Carlo, Cincinnati Symphony and the Los Angeles and Royal Stockholm Philharmonic orchestras.
+Rafael Payare is emerging as one of the most exciting conductors of his generation and recently opened his first season as Chief Conductor of the Ulster Orchestra.
+Since winning the prestigious Malko Conducting Competition in 2012, he made debuts with, amongst others, the London Symphony, Rotterdam Philharmonic, City of Birmingham Symphony Orchestra, Orchestre National du Capitole de Toulouse, Oslo Philharmonic, Gothenburg Symphony, Orchestre Philharmonique de Monte Carlo, Cincinnati Symphony and the Los Angeles and Royal Stockholm Philharmonic orchestras.

-Having made his sensational UK debut with the Ulster Orchestra in October 2013, he was immediately offered the position of Chief Conductor; a post he will take up from the 2014-15 season for an initial period of three years.
-Other highlights of 14-15 include debuts with the London Symphony, Munich Philharmonic, Seoul Philharmonic, Tonkünstlerorchester, New Japan Philharmonic & the Danish National Symphony.
-In January 2015, he will make his Vienna Philharmonic Orchestra debut conducting three concerts at the Vienna Musikverein and the Theatre des Champs-Elysees in Paris.
+Highlights of 14-15 and beyond include debuts with the Munich Philharmonic, Philharmonia Orchestra, NDR Hamburg, Seoul Philharmonic, New Japan Philharmonic & Danish National Symphony Orchestra.
+In January 2015, he made his highly acclaimed Vienna Philharmonic Orchestra debut conducting three concerts at the Vienna Musikverein and the Theatre des Champs-Elysees in Paris.
 He will also make his opera debut at the Royal Swedish Opera in Stockholm conducting 'Madame Butterfly'.

 In November 2013, the celebrated Polish composer, Krzysztof Penderecki, invited Rafael to conduct part of his 80th birthday concerts in Warsaw, alongside such conductors as Valery Gergiev, Charles Dutoit, Leonard Slatkin and Jiří Bělohlávek.
 He also made his much acclaimed debut in March 2013 at the Warsaw Beethoven Festival and, in July 2012, he was personally invited by Lorin Maazel to conduct at his Castleton Festival in Washington DC.